Lisiasty-Pazurek/FarmApples/README.md

 10. Repeat with a different map for about 3-4 attempts depending on how time-consuming it will be.

 ##Game Modes (levelController)
-1. Farm Apples
+**1. Farm Apples **
 Team-based game (2-10 players per match).
 Basic score collecting game – players have to pick up a spawned item and bring it to the team box to collect it and increase a score of a team.
 Additional pickups: bonus speed, stealing mask (other ideas postponed till project reach decent state)

-Difficulties:
-•	team assign - no spectator mode

-o	v1 – equal teams depending of the number of players 2 – 2 teams, 3 – 3 teams – 4 – 2 teams, 5 – 5 teams, 6 – 2 teams, 7 – ???
-7 teams, 8 – 2 teams, 9 – 3 teams, 10 – 2 teams. (can be limited to 4, 6, 8, 9, 10 players to start)
+**2. Farmaze**
+2 player asymmetrical gameplay mode, one person goes through the labyrinth, while another one has a role of a navigator (1st person uses 3rd person controller, 2nd use top view camera, and UI to send direction indicator icons for 1st player )

+Todo:
+•	random maze generation

+**3. Farmarathon 1**
+Competetive race/kart styled game mode.
+Every player runs through checkpoints to meta.

+**4. Farmcook**
+Cooperativve team based gameplay focusing on searching ingredients necessary to fill a recipe list.
+Each payer have stamina and can't carry items for long time so other players have to swap him after a while.

+Todo:
-o	v2 asymmetrical
+o Stamina system
-up to 1 more player with “equal opportunities” speed bonus) To do: o	match cleanup o	additional UI canvas for rules and scoreboard o	additional maps o	sound o	postprocessing o	polishing

-2. Farmaggle

-Card trading game, every player has 5 random cards (food types) and can trade with any other player to get a set that is required for gameplay. (everyone can trade with everyone it’s not a turn-based, strategy-heavy game, more casual, focused on walking and asking others what they have or need)

-Difficulties:

-•	Card generation without repetition ( possibly reducing card types to make it easier)
-•	Avoiding random sets that may be impossible to get for more players To do: o	Maps o	Trade UI o	Emote UI

-3. Farm helper
+o Random recipe list

+**5. Farmhand**
 Quiz-based game, every player goes on their own after the village to help NPCs, after picking the right response player gets a reward.
 More a shared world experience, text chat may be useful for communication and looking for help from others.

-Difficulties:
 To do:
 o	Map
 o	Dialogue UI
 o	Inventory/Ojective UI

+**?.
+Farmerchant**
+Trading game, every player has 5 random cards (food types) and can trade with any other player to get a set that is required for gameplay. (everyone can trade with everyone it’s not a turn-based, strategy-heavy game, more casual, focused on walking and asking others what they have or need)

+To do:
+o	Maps
+o	Trade UI
-o	Text chat
+o	Emote UI

-4. Farmaze

-2 player asymmetrical gameplay mode, one person goes through the labyrinth, while another one has a role of a navigator (1st person uses 3rd person controller, 2nd use top view camera, and UI to send direction indicator icons for 1st player )

-Difficulties:
-•	random maze generation (may not be really necessary if at least 10 handmade mazes) To do: o	UI for Navigator o	Message system to send from P2 to P1 o	Maps

-5. Farmarathon

-Another team-focused activity with different roles.
-(6,8,9 players) 1 player carrying an item that has to reach the destination, others can help or disturb other carries.